CAVE: Cerebral Artery-Vein Segmentation in Digital Subtraction Angiography: Experiments and Results

 \subsection{Implementation details}

-The proposed methods were implemented in PyTorch~\cite{paszke2019pytorch}, all trained on an NVIDIA RTX A40 GPU.
+The proposed methods were implemented in PyTorch \citep{paszke2019pytorch}, all trained on an NVIDIA RTX A40 GPU.
 As pre-processing, we resized all frames to $512\times512$ pixels, linearly resampled the temporal resolution to 1 fps, and normalized the intensity values to $[0, 255]$.
 The corresponding mask images were also resized to the same resolution.
-In addition, data augmentation techniques, i.e., horizontal flipping, translation $\in [-5\%, 5\%]$, scaling $\in [-5\%, 5\%]$, and rotation $\in [-10^{\circ}, 10^{\circ}]$, were randomly applied during training with a probability of 0.5 for each.
+In addition, data augmentation techniques, i.e., horizontal flipping, translation $\in [-5\%, 5\%]$ range, scaling $\in [-5\%, 5\%]$ range, and rotation $\in [-10^{\circ}, 10^{\circ}]$ range, were randomly applied during training with a probability of 0.5 for each.

 We randomly split the dataset into training, validation, and testing set with a ratio of 50\%-20\%-30\% on the patient level.
-The models were trained using RMSprop optimization and a ReduceLROnPlateau scheduler with a patience of 10 epochs, a decay factor of 0.5, and an initial learning rate of \num{1e-5}.
+This resulted in 52 DSA series for training, 19 for validation, and 26 for testing.
+The models were trained using RMSprop optimization~\citep{hinton2012neural} and a ReduceLROnPlateau~\citep{paszke2019pytorch} scheduler with a patience of 10 epochs, a decay factor of 0.5, and an initial learning rate of \num{1e-5}.
 An early stopping strategy was applied with a patience of 50 epochs and a maximum of 1000 epochs.
-The kernel size for ConvLSTM and ConvGRU was set to $3\times3$.
-In the temporal transformer, we used 1 multi-head attention layer.